catseye/yoob.js/README.markdown

     one value to another, automatically stopping the animation when the final value has been reached.

+*   `yoob.CanvasResizer`, in `yoob/canvas-resizer.js`

+    An object which attempts to intelligently resize a canvas element, to make it fit inside the browser window at all times, resizing it or making it disappear if necessary, and retaining a maximum size or aspect ratio, if requested.

 Plus some functions which aren't classes:

 *   `yoob.showSplashScreen`, in `yoob/splash-screen.js`